renpy/renpy/sphinx/source/index.rst

 ==================================

 We're in the process of rewriting Ren'Py's documentation.
-While what we have here is the most up-to-date documentation, it's also incomplete.
+While what we have here is the most up-to-date documentation, it's also very incomplete.
 To find out more about Ren'Py, please visit the Ren'Py home page: